Board of Directors for the Sierra Pacific Region (SPR) of Soroptimist International of the Americas (SIA)

-Governor-Elect Gail Dekreon
+Governor Gail Dekreon

 I became a Soroptimist in 2003 when I was inducted into the San Francisco club.
 I am a “doer”, give me a task and I will see that it gets done well and on time.
 I am passionate about our Soroptimist Mission and I am passionate about working with and for women and girls.
 I will channel that passion into creative ideas and hard work to assist our Region in meeting the needs of all of our clubs as we work to improve the lives of women and girls.

-Treasurer Charlie Rodgers
+Treasurer Charlie Rodger

 Hello and thank you for allowing me to serve the Sierra Pacific Region as Treasurer as we begin the new Biennium.
 I joined Soroptimist International of Modesto in 1997 and have served on that board for at least 10 of those years (6 of those as Treasurer).
 I also served as the last Treasurer of the Sierra Pacific Soroptimist Foundation which dissolved in 2006.
 I was drawn to Soroptimist for a variety of reasons and I stay because of our mission of improving the lives of women and girls.

 I was born and raised in the central valley, but went out of state for college and spent two and half years in Pullman, Washington.
 My husband Pete and I were married in 1982 over winter break of our junior year at Washington State University.
 Family brought us back to the valley and we put down roots (in the form of Almond and Walnut trees on the family farm) that have kept us here.
 Our children actually grew up in Soroptimist.
 Daughter Jordan was 10 and son Jack was 6 the year I joined and they have put in their own hours helping in club projects.
 They have both moved back to area (only a mile and half from the farm) and Jordan brought along our son-in- law Aaron!